 Compensation

-Once a seafarer demonstrates liability, there are several forms of compensation they are entitled to.
-Types of compensation include:
+Once a seafarer demonstrates liability, they must then prove the amount of damages they are entitled to recover as a result of their injuries.
+There are several forms of compensation a seaman may be entitled to.
+Types of compensation commonly available in unseaworthiness claims include:

 - Pain and suffering,